HanFayeDD/LLMob/README.md

 ```
 @article{jiawei2024large,
-  title={Large language models as urban residents: An llm agent framework for personal mobility generation},
+  title="Large language models as urban residents: An llm agent framework for personal mobility generation",
-  author={JIAWEI, WANG and Jiang, Renhe and Yang, Chuang and Wu, Zengqing and Shibasaki, Ryosuke and Koshizuka, Noboru and Xiao, Chuan and others},
+  author="Wang, Jiawei and Jiang, Renhe and Yang, Chuang and Wu, Zengqing and Shibasaki, Ryosuke and Koshizuka, Noboru and Xiao, Chuan and others",
-  journal={Advances in Neural Information Processing Systems},
+  journal="Advances in Neural Information Processing Systems",
-  volume={37},
+  volume="37",
-  pages={124547--124574},
+  pages="124547--124574",
-  year={2024}
+  year="2024"
 }
 ```